Is Freezing

 Defining the Freezing Point in Fahrenheit

 But here’s the thing: Fahrenheit isn’t just about water.
-The scale itself was developed in the early 18th century by a Polish-German physicist named Daniel Gabriel Fahrenheit.
-Think about it: he based his temperature scale on three fixed points: the freezing temperature of a brine solution (a mix of water, ice, and salt), the average human body temperature (he thought it was 96°F, but it’s actually closer to 98°F), and the freezing point of water (which he later refined to 32°F).
+On top of that, the scale itself was developed in the early 18th century by a Polish-German physicist named Daniel Gabriel Fahrenheit.
+He based his temperature scale on three fixed points: the freezing temperature of a brine solution (a mix of water, ice, and salt), the average human body temperature (he thought it was 96°F, but it’s actually closer to 98°F), and the freezing point of water (which he later refined to 32°F).
 So, 32°F isn’t just a random number—it’s a cornerstone of how we measure temperature in the Fahrenheit system.
+Took long enough.

 Why It Matters: More Than Just Ice Cubes